norcams/iaas/docs/team/operations/local-repo.rst

   same.
 * **test**: As for ``prod``, but separate links (usually for a more recent snapshot which is supposed to be used for production next).
-* **vgpu**: For each repository a pointer (symbolic link) to a snapshot of the same.
-This is intended for vGPU machines for which there are very specific requirements regarding version of packages.
 * **yumrepo**: Locally maintained RPM repository.
 Mirrored under ``repo`` as any external repository is (named *uh-iaas*).
 * **aptrepo**: Locally maintained APT repository.
 Mirrored under ``repo`` as any external repository is (named *uh-iaas-apt*).
 * **rpm**: Generic file distribution.
 No metadata, versioning, mirroring or snapshotting.
-Only accessible from login and proxy-nodes!
 * **nonfree** Generic file distribution.
 No metadata, versioning, mirroring or snapshotting.
+Only accessible from login and proxy-nodes!
+* **nonfree/yum-nonfree** RPM repository.
+No versioning, mirroring or snapshotting.
 Only accessible from login and proxy-nodes!
 * **gem**: Local Ruby Gem distribution.
 No metadata, versioning, mirroring or snapshotting.